 Repotting: If growing Aichryson tortuosum subsp. bethencourtianum in a container, repot it as needed during the spring.
 Choose a container with drainage holes to prevent root rot.

-Propagation: You can easily propagate this plant using stem cuttings or seeds.
+Propagation: This plant can be easily propagated by stem cuttings or seeds.
 Take cuttings during the growing season and allow the cut end to dry for several days before planting.
 The best time to sow the seeds is during the spring.

 Learn more at How to Grow and Care for Aichryson.